guyaevans/guyevans.github.io/content/posts/bloguidien_may2025/index.en.md

 ---
 title: "Bloguidien – May 2025"
-date: 2025-06-01T21:58:52+02:00
+date: 2025-06-05T19:15:52+02:00
 rssFullText: true
 lightgallery: true
-featuredImage:
+featuredImage: feature.jpg
-draft: true
 authors: ["Guy Evans"]
 tags:
   - life
   - bloguidien
   - prompts
   - QA
+  - FAQ
 summary: Bloguidien is a website created by two French bloggers, where a new writing prompt is posted every day.
 It’s designed to be a daily writing challenge.
+Here are my pics for May 2025
 ---
 ## Writers block and a discovery